tc39/notes/es8/2018-01/jan-23.md

 (slides)

-MB: We can avoid all these problems in fromString by throwing an error for anything that can't be produced by toString.l
+MB: We can avoid all these problems in fromString by throwing an error for anything that can't be produced by toString.

 WH: You don't want to throw an error for everything that can't be produced by toString, e.g., "1" or "1.5" can be produced by toString, but "1.0" or "1.50" will never be produced.